vtexdocs/help-center-content/docs/announcements/en/segment-prices-b2b-order-configuration.md

 ---
-title: "B2B: Segment prices directly in the purchase flow using our new Order Configuration app."
+title: 'B2B: Segment prices directly in the purchase flow using our new Order Configuration app.'
 id: 4JF7a0k3MVw56khEXWTKgE
 status: PUBLISHED
 createdAt: 2020-09-09T15:23:24.399Z